Search results for

 A closeup of the Anker Soundcore Space Q45 earcups.

-Headphones come in all different shapes, materials, and sizes.
-More premium models usually opt for metal elements in place of plastic.
+Headphones come in all kinds of shapes, materials, and sizes.
+Premium models often opt for metal elements in place of plastic.
 This provides headphones with a sturdier exterior that is less likely to break when used and stored.
 Unfortunately, metal frames are heavier than their plastic counterparts.
-For example, the Shure AONIC 50 feature a metal headband and aluminum yokes and weigh 334g.
-Counterwise, the Anker Soundcore Space Q45 comprise a mostly plastic build and weigh 281g.
+For example, the Shure AONIC 50 weigh 334g and feature a metal headband and aluminum yokes.
+Conversely, the Anker Soundcore Space Q45 comprise a mostly plastic build and weigh 281g.
 The former are also considerably more expensive than the latter.

 The Anker Soundcore Space Q45 feature reasonably adjustable ear cups that can swivel flat and fold up for easy storage.
-However, the pleather padding is less breathable than fabric rivals like the Apple AirPods Max.
+However, the pleather padding is less breathable than the fabric ones found on rivals such as the Apple AirPods Max.
 The primarily plastic exterior is also a scratch magnet that shows visibly against the black colorway.
 There have been reports of build quality issues with Anker devices that could pose a problem if your warranty expires.
 The Anker Soundcore Life Q50 should adopt a revamped design and breathable ear cups.

 LE Audio, Auracast, and Bluetooth 5.4